VijayantShri/User-Service/README.md

-# ProductService
+# User-Service
-Service to deal with Products in E-commerce
+Service to work with user creation and it's aruthorization and authentication.